Acria-Network/acria-substrate/README.md

  - acria.oracleUpdate(oracleid,oracledata), is the internal function used from the Oracle, to update the data on the blockchain.

+ - acria.oracle(AccountId,Oracleid), allows to query the data written from the Oracle matching the AccountId and Oracleid.
+From the user interface you should select "Chain State","Acria", "Oracle".

  For testing you should:
  1) start the Blockchain node,
  2) open the user interface (web user interface)[https://ipfs.io/ipns/dotapps.io/],